Call of Duty: Black Ops 6 review – The best CoD in years despite lackluster maps

 The return of the classic Prestige system also finally makes progression feel meaningful again, resulting in a multiplayer that combines the best of the old and the new.

-The game’s held back by a poor selection of maps, which are some of the worst launch maps we’ve seen to date, but overall, this is a fantastic return to form.
+The game’s held back by a poor selection of maps, which are some of the worst launch maps we’ve seen to date, but overall, this is a fantastic return to form, especially through the Zombies mode and campaign.
 Black Ops 6 gives players exactly what they want, while also laying the groundwork for the future.

 For more information on how we score video games, check out our scoring guidelines here.